Bankruptcy Canada - Canadian Bankruptcy Information.

 One of the main purposes of Insolvency Law is to give a person, who is hopelessly burdened with debt, a fresh start by wiping out his or her debts.

-A Consumer Proposal is for people who want to pay off a portion of their debts (Say 20 or 30 percent) over a period of usually three to five years.
+A Consumer Proposal is for people who want to pay off a portion of their debts (Say 20 or 30 percent) over a period of three to five years.

+Contact one of our local insolvency trustees in confidence today to discuss your debt relief options.
 Visit our FAQ's, which will answer most of your questions.

-If your questions are still not answered we have an Ask a Trustee feature so you can ask a trustee in your area a question.
+If your questions are still not answered we have an Ask a Bankruptcy Trustee feature so you can ask a trustee in your area a question.

 We have all the Exemptions - or assets you can keep in a bankruptcy - for each province and territory.